-✓ N/A PREP 1.
-Complete a combustion safety test and record the results.
-2. If the fan is the primary ventilation strategy, select a centrally-located bathroom for installation.
-3. Verify that the selected fan will exhaust the required amount of air and has a back-draft damper.
-4. Verify that the selected fan can be properly installed in the selected location.
-5. Verify that the exterior termination for the selected fan can be properly installed in the selected location.
-6. Put on all personal protection equipment (PPE).
-7. Identify all worker and occupant safety hazards.
-8. Identify all potential durability issues.
-Address all combustion safety, worker safety, occupant safety and durability issues prior to starting work and notify the occupant.
-Do not complete work if a life safety hazard is identified. ✓ N/A WORK ✓ N/A WORK 10.
+\checkmark N/A Prep Complete a combustion safety test & record the results 2.
+If the fan is the primary ventilation strategy, select a centrally-located bathroom for installation 3.
+Verify the selected fan will exhaust the required amount of air & has a back-draft damper 4.
+Verify the selected fan can be properly installed in the selected location 5.
+Verify that the exterior termination for the selected fan can be properly installed in the selected location 6.
+Put on all personal protection equipment (PPE) 7.
+Identify all worker and occupant safety hazards 8.
+Identify all potential durability issues 9.
+Address all combustion safety, worker safety, occupant safety & durability issues before starting work & notify the occupant.
+Do not complete work if a life safety hazard is identified. \checkmark N/A Work N/A Work 10.
 Install the fan.
-Notice: All electrical work must be completed by a licensed electrician. ✓ 10.
+Notice: All electrical work must be completed by a licensed electrician 10.
 Install the fan.
-Notice: All electrical work must be completed by a licensed electrician.
-10. Install the fan.
-Notice: All electrical work must be completed by a licensed electrician.11.
-Install duct work with appropriate fittings by following the Duct Repair Critical Details.
-10. Install the fan.
-Notice: All electrical work must be completed by a licensed electrician.11.
-Install duct work with appropriate fittings by following the Duct Repair Critical Details.12.
-Install a termination to the outside.
-10. Install the fan.
-Notice: All electrical work must be completed by a licensed electrician.
-11. Install duct work with appropriate fittings by following the Duct Repair Critical Details.
-12. Install a termination to the outside.
-13. Set the ventilation rate on the fan or fan switch to the required air flow.
-10. Install the fan.
-Notice: All electrical work must be completed by a licensed electrician.
-11. Install duct work with appropriate fittings by following the Duct Repair Critical Details.
-12. Install a termination to the outside.
-13. Set the ventilation rate on the fan or fan switch to the required air flow.
-14. Verify the air flow matches the program requirement by completing an air flow test.
-10. Install the fan.
-Notice: All electrical work must be completed by a licensed electrician.
-11. Install duct work with appropriate fittings by following the Duct Repair Critical Details.
-12. Install a termination to the outside.
-13. Set the ventilation rate on the fan or fan switch to the required air flow.
-14. Verify the air flow matches the program requirement by completing an air flow test.
+Notice: All electrical work must be completed by a licensed electrician 10.
+Install the fan.
+Notice: All electrical work must be completed by a licensed electrician11.
+Install duct work with appropriate fittings by following the Duct Repair Critical Details 10.
+Install the fan.
+Notice: All electrical work must be completed by a licensed electrician 11.
+Install duct work with appropriate fittings by following the Duct Repair Critical Details 12.
+Install a termination to the outside 10.
+Install the fan.
+Notice: All electrical work must be completed by a licensed electrician 11.
+Install duct work with appropriate fittings by following the Duct Repair Critical Details 12.
+Install a termination to the outside 13.
+Set the ventilation rate on the fan or fan switch to the required airflow 10.
+Install the fan.
+Notice: All electrical work must be completed by a licensed electrician 11.
+Install duct work with appropriate fittings by following the Duct Repair Critical Details 12.
+Install a termination to the outside 13.
+Set the ventilation rate on the fan or fan switch to the required airflow 14.
+Verify the airflow matches the program requirement by completing an air flow test 10.
+Install the fan.
+Notice: All electrical work must be completed by a licensed electrician 11.
+Install duct work with appropriate fittings by following the Duct Repair Critical Details 12.
+Install a termination to the outside 13.
+Set the ventilation rate on the fan or fan switch to the required airflow 14.
+Verify the airflow matches the program requirement by completing an air flow test Close Out